BaoAdrian/directory-filter/README.md

 # Directory Filter
 Simple automation script that can be used to filter an existing directory or generate an active listener to a directory to filter incoming files to their respective folders.

+This script can be used as a utility to simplify the process of organizing files.
+For example, associating this script with the Downloads folder can assist in sorting the various file-types that exist within the directory.

 # Getting Started
 This script requires the `watchdog` module to be installed to generate the `FileSystemEventHandler`.
 This can be installed using `pip`